Ehlam-Bangash27/project2/README.md

-# project2
+# project-2a
+# Social Medis Post Design:

 Design a series of social media posts that reflect the aesthetic of a modern fashion brand.
 The posts should include:

-Post 1: Social Media Post Design:

 A creative, minimalist design with a focus on typography.
 The text 'Social Media Post Design' should be in a bold, stylized font, with an image of a person engaging with the environment in a natural setting.
 The background should have a monochrome, muted tone to keep the focus on the text and the overall message.
 Post 2: Fashion Sale Announcement: